mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

 16. Next, still in terminal, type in "npm i" and hit enter.
 This will install all of the dependencies. **do we want to explain here what that means**

-17. Then, we'll type in "npm start" and hit enter. **I'm getting errors messages**
+17. Then, we'll type in "npm start" and hit enter.

-18.
+18. Open your internet browser of choice (ex: Chrome) and type in "localhost:3000" and then hit enter.
+You should s
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NzMxNzk0NSwtMTQzMDE2MDE5MywyNT
+eyJoaXN0b3J5IjpbLTEzNDE2NzMwNTUsMTI3NzMxNzk0NSwtMT
-U1NjQwMTYsLTE2MTkyNzEwMDcsLTUwODUzMDkzNCwtMTc2ODE2
+QzMDE2MDE5MywyNTU1NjQwMTYsLTE2MTkyNzEwMDcsLTUwODUz
-MzE3OCw1ODIyNjU2MTAsMjI1NDQ0Njg3LDEzODM1Mjg4MjZdfQ
+MDkzNCwtMTc2ODE2MzE3OCw1ODIyNjU2MTAsMjI1NDQ0Njg3LD
-==
+EzODM1Mjg4MjZdfQ==
 -->